LittleBlondeDevil/TruckDevil/README.md

     ```
     Tools > Port
     ```
-    - Open the truckDevil_sketch.ino file and upload it to the M2.
+    - Open the m2_sketch.ino file and upload it to the M2.
     ```
     Sketch > Upload
     ```